keymanapp/keyman/mac/extra.md

-This is to kick off an test mac build in the afternoon
+This is to kick off a test mac build in the afternoon